suyan/wlinke/README.md

 ## Introduction

 This is my first PHP project of social website in 2010.
 I use Codeigniter as PHP framework and MySQL as a database.
+There are also Android and IOS applications developed for this website by others in my group.

 ## Requirement